Answering your frequently asked questions for the Engineers to the Contract Panel.

-We've established a Panel of recognised EtCs who meet set criteria.
-Panel members have been recognised by the Steering Group as having the professional skills, experience and mana to be highly effective in the role.
-View list of Panel members.
+In 2022 Engineering New Zealand established a Panel of recognised EtCs who meet set criteria.
+Choosing an EtC from our Panel of recognised EtCs will help give you assurance they're professional and ethical in their work.
+These EtCs have been assessed by the Steering Group as having the professional skills, experience, and mana to be highly effective in the role.

 Do I have to use your Panel to find an EtC?

-No. Appointment as a Panel member is a mark of the industry’s trust and confidence that these people can practice to a high standard.
-It's expected that, in time, Panel members will become “go-to” EtCs when appointments are made.
-Use of the Panel is not compulsory nor is the Panel the only source of EtCs.
+No. While appointment as a Panel member is a mark of the industry’s trust and confidence that these people can practice to a high standard, use of Panel members is not compulsory, nor is the Panel the only source of EtCs.

 What do I do if I'm not satisfied with the services of the EtC?

-There should be mechanisms for dispute resolution in the your contract with your EtC. about dispute resolution.
+There should be mechanisms for dispute resolution in the contract with your EtC about dispute resolution.
 This is a private matter between the parties.

 However, Panel members are expected to be role models.
 The Steering Group has developed a Code of Ethics applying to the professional attitude and behaviours of a person who has been appointed to the Panel.
 This set of expectations applies to the Panel member’s performance of the role of EtC. Each Panel member has acknowledged and committed to complying with this Code of Ethics.

-If you have any issues or concerns about a Panel member and their continued eligibility to be a recognised Panel member, email the Panel Coordinator.
+If you have any issues or concerns about a Panel member and their continued eligibility to be a recognised Panel member, email the Panel’s Executive Officer.

 How do I become an EtC?

-How do I apply to be part of your Panel of EtCs?
+How do I apply to be part of the EtC Panel?